phoebeelimdink/HTAdemo/_application-guidelines/application_for_exemption.md

 2. Applicants are to submit the documents and information set out below:
 * Application form for Exemption under the Hotels Act & Regulations
 * Grant of Written Permission from Urban Redevelopment Authority
 * ACRA business profile of entity
-* Temporary Fire Permit (TFP) / Fire Safety Certificate (FSC) from the Singapore Civil Defence Force (SCDF)

 3. The Hotels Licensing Board may request for further information in addition to those stated in item 2.